Tutorial: Uploading a file

 Detour: Packages

 A MASV package is like a virtual folder inside MASV.
 From the end user's point of view, a package contains all the files and folders of a single transfer.
 End users work with packages in the MASV Web App and MASV Desktop App.
-Of course, your application can also use Transfer Agent or the MASV API to download packages.
+Of course, your application can also use MASV Agent or the MASV API to download packages.

 Step 5: Start the upload